qiskit-community/arraylias/docs/userguide/index.rst

 ===============================

-The simplest way to use Arraylias is to use the :func:`.numpy_alias` and :func:`scipy_alias` functions to return a pre-configured :class:`.Alias` with NumPy module or SciPy module syntax respectively.
+The simplest way to use Arraylias is to use the :func:`.numpy_alias` and :func:`.scipy_alias` functions to return a pre-configured :class:`.Alias` with NumPy module or SciPy module syntax respectively.

 If the appropriate Python libraries are installed on the system